-The paleo diet is a focus on eating real, natural food that’s widely available with little or any processing.
-To say it another way, paleo is focused on eating the way nature made it.
+The paleo diet is a focus on eating natural, real food which is widely available with little or no processing.
+In other words, the paleo diet focuses on eating the way nature intended.

-Our current diet is relatively recent – we’ve only been eating it for about 10,000 years.
-In contrast, most estimates say humans have been around for a little over 2 million years.
+Our current diet is relatively recent – we’ve only been eating this way for about 10,000 years.
+In contrast, most estimates say that humans have been around for a little over 2 million years.
 Now that’s a long time.
-The paleo diet is focused on eating food the way we used to eat if we rewound to those 10,000 years.
+The paleo diet focuses on eating food the way we ate before the last 10,000 years.

-Especially now, with the Standard American Diet (SAD) featuring sugar, refined sugar and even more sugar – it’s simply ruining the health of almost anyone who tries to eat according to the food pyramid.
+Nowadays, the Standard American Diet (SAD), featuring sugar, refined sugar, and even more sugar, is simply ruining the health of almost anyone who tries to eat according to the food pyramid.

 Clearly something is not working.
 The paleo diet seeks to fix that.

-Recent books like the Paleo Solution by Robb Wolf and the Primal Blueprint by Mark Sisson have brought a new surge of attention to the paleo diet and similar diets and are widely regarded as the reason for the paleo diet’s newfound popularity.
+Recent books like The Paleo Solution by Robb Wolf, and The Primal Blueprint by Mark Sisson, have caused a surge in the amount of attention paid to the paleo diet and similar diets, and are widely regarded as the reasons for the paleo diet’s newfound popularity.

 The History of the Paleo Diet

-The paleo diet began a long time ago in a cave far, far away – okay well, probably Africa actually.
+The paleo diet began a long time ago in a cave far, far away.
+Well, probably in Africa.

-The human body evolved over millions of years.
-We’ve only been eating grains and other things since the agricultuarl revolution – whcih happened about 10,000 years ago.
-That might sound like a long time, but it’s really a teeny, tiny amount in comparison to how long we’ve actually been roaming this blue marble in space.
+The human body has evolved over millions of years.
+We’ve only been eating grains and other things since the agricultural revolution, which happened about 10,000 years ago.
+That might sound like a long time, but it’s really a teeny, tiny amount of time in comparison to how long we’ve actually been roaming this blue marble in space.

-As it turns out, we’re not only optimized to eat different foods than we mostly eat now.
-The copious amounts of sugar and processed foods that permeate our diets now, just weren’t around when your great-great-great-great-great-great-great-great-great-great-great-great-grand-cavemen were running around throwing spears at saber tooth tigers.
+As it turns out, we’re optimized to eat different foods than we mostly eat now.
+The copious amounts of sugar and processed foods that permeate our diets just weren’t around when your great-great-great-great-great-great-great-great-great-great-great-great-grand cavemen were running around, and throwing spears at saber tooth tigers.

-And, while we’ve been eating processed grains since Agriculture got its start, our bodies never quite turned away from their caveman roots.
+And, while we’ve been eating processed grains since agriculture got started, our bodies never quite turned away from their caveman roots.
 Not only that, but grains don’t like to be eaten.
-There’s a whole litany of dangers associated with grains that happen when you eat them.
-Grains have been shown to damage your gut lining, hurt your immune system and a bunch of other issues.
+There’s a whole litany of dangers associated with grains and with eating them.
+Grains have been shown to damage your gut lining, hurt your immune system, and cause a bunch of other issues.
 Put simply, when you eat grains, things get messy.

-The paleo diet is a return to eating like we used to – mostly fresh fruits and vegetables, meat, eggs and nuts.
+The paleo diet is a return to eating like we used to, eating mostly fresh fruits and vegetables, meat, eggs, and nuts.